smartboxgroup/smartbox-skeleton/docs/pages/_bundles/2CamelConfig.md

 ## Use Eclipse to build a flow

-[JBoss Tools](http://marketplace.eclipse.org/content/jboss-tools) is a plugin for Eclipse that can aid you in the process of designing Apache Camel flows.
+[JBoss Tools](http://marketplace.eclipse.org/content/jboss-tools) is a plugin for Eclipse that can aid you visually in the process of designing Apache Camel flows.

 After installing it from Eclipse's Marketplace you can create a new file by selecting `Red Hat Fuse/Camel XML File`.
 This will create a base file but you can get creative **by dragging and dropping** the various components of the routes.